 This design course gives various choices for students to pursue after completion such as opting for a job, pursuing higher studies in other related designing courses.
 Students could opt for jobs such as Fashion Designer, Textile Designer, Interior Designers, Graphic Designer, Web Designer, Game Designer.

 10. What subjects are needed for web designing?

 The important subjects of web designing courses are web design using HTML, flash action script, design fundamentals, CSS, knowledge about website hosting, etc.

 11. How long is a web design Course?

 The duration of the course will vary according to the course level.
 If it is an online certificate course, it may take around 6 months.
 A bachelor degree course is of three years while a master degree course is of two-years

-12) What are the specializations available under the design discipline?
+12. What are the specialisations available under the design discipline?

-Some of the popular specializations or branches of design discipline include Web Design, Communication Design, Footwear Design, Interior Design, Jewellery Design, Industrial Design, Leather Goods and Accessories Design, etc.
+Some of the popular specializations or branches of design course include Web Design, Communication Design, Footwear Design, Interior Design, Jewellery Design, Industrial Design, Leather Goods and Accessories Design, etc.